adambard/learnxinyminutes-docs/sing.html.markdown

     for (it in 10 : 0) {
     }

     // configurable step.
-The loop stops when it >= the final value for (it in 0 : 100 step 3) {
+The loop stops when it's >= the final value for (it in 0 : 100 step 3) {
     }